PoorviDesai/VirtualEye/README.md

   * Feature like the user can see only his/her statistics while the admin can access all.

-  * Integrating Microsoft and Google forms and several other quiz and form services with it so that the cheat score along the marks obtained can be shown in the result section
+  * Integrating Microsoft and Google forms and several other quiz and form services with it so that the cheat score along with the marks obtained can be shown in the result section

-  * Make more dynamic features.
+  * Introduction of more dynamic features in the prototype.

+  *

-### In the end, I would like to thank Microsoft Engage'22 team for motivating me to work on this project.
+### In the end, I would like to thank Microsoft Engage'22 team for giving me the opportunity to work on this project!